How to get a counselling and mental health assessment

 Find out how to book a counselling and mental health assessment and what to expect from your appointment.

-If you are a student and are struggling with emotional difficulties, anxiety or low mood and feel you would benefit from some support and advice you can book a counselling and mental health assessment with us.
+If you’re struggling with emotional difficulties like anxiety or low mood and think you’d benefit from some confidential mental health support, you can book an assessment with us.

 What is counselling?

-Counselling may involve talking about life events, feelings, emotions, relationships, ways of thinking and patterns of behaviour.
-The counsellor will listen, empathise and respond in a non-judgmental way.
+Counselling may involve talking about your feelings, thoughts and ways of behaving as well as your life experiences and relationships.
+The counsellor will listen and try to understand in a non-judgmental way.
 Sometimes your counsellor may gently challenge you but s/he will always respect your values, choices and lifestyle.

 What is a Mental Health Adviser?

-Our mental health workers offer assessments to students who are experiencing moderate-to-severe mental health difficulties, such as significant mood disorders, psychosis, eating disorders and individuals presenting with substance misuse.
-They can also offer comprehensive assessment and management plans.
+Our Mental Health Advisers offer assessments and care management plans to students who are experiencing moderate to severe mental health difficulties, such as significant mood disorders, psychosis, eating disorders and substance misuse.

-Following an assessment, our mental health team works one-on-one, using a solution-focused approach to develop coping strategies and self-management skills.
-In some cases it may be more appropriate for treatment to be offered by services outside of the University, and our mental health team will signpost you to these agencies, and liaise with them, as necessary.
+Following an assessment, our advisers work one-on-one, using a solution-focused approach to promote coping and self-management.
+When it’s more appropriate for treatment to be offered by services outside the University, advisers will signpost you to these agencies and liaise with them as necessary.